nicnosis/iu-courses/j463/gfx-syllabus.md

 ## Required Readings and Materials
 ### Text
-We will use [HTML and CSS: Visual QuickStart Guide ](http://a.co/gwPoEWG), _8th edition_ by Elizabeth Castro et al. You are welcome to use any book you like, but assignments and projects will be tailored to the contents of this textbook.
+There is no required text, but I recommend reading [Universal Principles of Design](http://a.co/cI4o0VL) by William Lidwell et al. This is a fantastic book regardless of what job you intend to do in the future.

-### Codecademy
+### Lynda
-You will use [Codecademy](https://www.codecademy.com/learn/learn-html-css/), a free online learning environment, to practice your coding skills outside of class.
+You want access to Lynda.com, which can be obtained FREE with a [Monroe County Public Library](https://mcpl.info/) card.

-### Software
+### Adobe Software
-Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
-Tools, applications, and services prove invaluable in web development.
+We will be four Adobe products - InDesign, Photoshop, Illustrator and Muse.

+Go to [iuware.iu.edu](https://iuware.iu.edu) to download Adobe Creative Cloud applications.
-We will use:
+We will be using CC 2017 in this class.

- 1. A text editor - [Atom](https://atom.io/) is recommended.
+#### File Storage
- 2. A means of version control - [Box](https://uits.iu.edu/box) is recommended.
+ You really need a way to keep backups of your files!
+[Box](https://uits.iu.edu/box) is recommended.
 Google Drive and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.

 ### Hardware
-While web development can be done from any operating system, the instructor teaches workflow for OS X users.
+While graphic design can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
-Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.
+Students who aren't using OS X are expected to learn PC keyboard shortcuts.

 It is also useful to have access to a large display, or dual display configuration.
 If you are bringing your own laptop to class, it is recommended to bring a mouse.